bartikowskiw/marcli/README.md

 php /path/to/marcli.php "$@"
 ```

-Moving the phar archive to ~/bin is also an simple option.
+Moving the phar archive to ~/bin is also a simple option.

 ## Basic MARC functions